paper cutout of a person with a wet spot to show menopause incontinence

 CREATED IN PARTNERSHIP WITH ORIGIN

 In addition to hot flashes and mood swings, menopause can also bring changes in the body, including those related to your bladder.
-Urinary incontinence, or leaking urine that you can’t control, is not the “sexiest” of topics, but it’s one that needs just as much attention since it can bring up some uncomfortable and sometimes embarrassing challenges.
+Urinary incontinence, or leaking urine that you can’t control, is not the “sexiest” of topics.
+But it’s one that needs attention since it can cause uncomfortable and sometimes embarrassing problems.

 While urinary incontinence is a common problem before menopause, it can get worse as you age.
 In fact, half of women over the age of 70 have some form of incontinence.
-And while there are many factors that can contribute to bladder leakage, the hormone changes that happen during menopause can be one of the most significant factors as we age.
-It's not the most common menopause symptoms, but 12% of females ages 40-65 say they have urinary incontinence.*
+There are many factors that can contribute to bladder leakage.
+But menopause hormone changes can be one of the most significant factors as we age.
+It's not the most common menopause symptom, but 12% of females ages 40-65 say they have urinary incontinence.*

 What are the different types of urinary incontinence?

-There are two types of urinary incontinence that are most often related to menopause:
+Two types of urinary incontinence are most often related to menopause.

 • Stress incontinence is the involuntary loss of urine during times when there’s increased stress placed on the bladder.
 This often happens when you do something as simple as laugh, cough, or sneeze.
 It can also happen when you’re exercising.
-Stress incontinence happens when the muscles and tissues which help to support the bladder and urethra (your pelvic floor muscles), become weak or undergo excessive pressure, making it more difficult to support your bladder function as well as before.
+Stress incontinence happens when the muscles and tissues that help support the bladder and urethra (your pelvic floor muscles), become weak or undergo too much pressure.
+This makes it harder to support your bladder function as well as before.
 You can think of stress incontinence as a structural issue.

-• Urge incontinence is characterized by urinary leakage that occurs as a result of a sudden and strong urge to pee.
-It’s typically the result of changes in nerve signaling and involuntary over reactivity of the muscles that surround and support the bladder muscles.
-It’s that urge that you (or a friend) have probably experienced where you’re arriving home, keys in the door, and don’t quite make it to the bathroom on time.
-You can think of urge incontinence as a functional issue — everything is built correctly but isn’t working the way it should.
+• Urge incontinence is urinary leakage that occurs because of a sudden and strong urge to pee.
+It usually happens because of changes in nerve signals and involuntary overreaction of the muscles that surround and support the bladder muscles.
+It’s the urge that you (or a friend) have probably experienced when you’re arriving home, keys in the door, and don’t make it to the bathroom on time.
+You can consider urge incontinence as a functional issue — everything is built correctly but isn’t working the way it should.

 • Mixed incontinence.
-You may have symptoms of both stress and urge incontinence, and this is known as mixed urinary incontinence.
+You may have symptoms of both stress and urge incontinence, which is known as mixed urinary incontinence.

 Why does menopause cause incontinence?

-Estrogen has many important effects on the urinary system.
-Estrogen supports the health of the bladder, urethra, pelvic floor muscles, and the tissues in the vaginal wall.
-It also contributes to the normal function of the muscle surrounding the bladder (detrusor), and the urethra.
-Estrogen is also very important in facilitating healthy blood flow to the tissues of the urinary system.
-As estrogen levels drop during the later stages of menopause (after your final period), these muscles and tissues that are important in bladder function can become thinner, less flexible, and as a result weaker, all of which can lead to bladder control issues.
+Estrogen is also important in facilitating healthy blood flow to the tissues of the urinary system.
+As estrogen levels go down in the later stages of menopause (after your last period), the muscles and tissues that are important for bladder function can become thinner, less flexible, and weaker.
+This can lead to problems with bladder control.

-illustration of a woman thinking about how to improve her menopause bladder issue
+illustration of a woman thinking about menopause and urinary incontinence

 What can I do to improve my menopause bladder issues?